brentcas/iOS-11-Framer/README.md

 > - 01-Colors.framer
 > - 02-Fonts.framer

-> 03-iPhone-8-Elements
+> 02-iPhone-8-Elements
 > - 01-System.framer
 > - 02-Bars.framer
 > - 03-Controls.framer
 > - 04-Views.framer
 > - 05-Keyboards.framer

-> 04-iPhone-X-Elements
+> 03-iPhone-X-Elements
 > - 01-System.framer
 > - 02-Bars.framer
 > - 03-Controls.framer
 > - 04-Views.framer
 > - 05-Keyboards.framer

-Each Framer file has a collection of designed elements, and contains no prototype code.
-These elements are for the purposes of copying and pasting into your own prototypes, or being used as a design reference.
+Each Framer file has a collection of designed elements, and contains no prototype code to interactive behavior.
+These assets are for the purposes of copying and pasting into your own prototypes, or being used as a design reference.

-All files have been opened on Framer v109 and may have issues on other versions of Framer.
+All files have been opened on Framer v111 and may have issues on other versions of Framer.

-## Branches

-There are two branches in this repo.
-For the latest polished version of the design system, use `master`.
-This branch might not have the latest updates, but it should have consistent organization and be easiest to use.
-For up to the up to the minute changes, use `beta` which is used to make updates before pushing them to `master`.

 ## Footnotes